blaenk/site/input/notes/graphql.markdown

 Input types are used as query parameters, whereas output types are obtained after query execution.

+Naming input types with an `Input` suffix is a common convention due to the common practice of having regular output object types and a corresponding input type.

 ``` graphql
 input ReviewInput {
   stars: Int!